flavien-ro/WEB_EPYTODO_2019/README.md

 For more information refer to the subject named "B-WEB-200_EPyTodo.pdf"

-If you are a student at Epitech, use the concepts used, not the code, or Marvin will find you and give you a -42.
+WARNING : If you are a student at Epitech, use the concepts used, not the code, or Marvin will find you and give you a -42.